kmspitzer/Hawaii-Weather-Station-Analysis/README.md

        Kate Spitzer

-       The SQLalchemy challenge uses precipitation and temperature observation data from several weather stations in Hawaii to facilitate our analysis.
+       The Hawaii Weather Station Analysis uses precipitation and temperature observation data from several weather stations in Hawaii to facilitate our analysis.
 Scripts were written using 3 Jupyter notebooks, and a Python file.

        Inputs:                                                  Outputs: